BroadbandForum/usp/specification/extensions/software-module-management/index.md

 The explicit transitions include:

-1. Install, which initiates the process of Installing a DU.
+1 - Install, which initiates the process of Installing a DU.
 The device might need to transfer a file from the location indicated by a URL in the method call.
 Once the resources are available on the device, the device begins the installation process:

   * In the Installing state, the DU is in the process of being Installed and will transition to that state unless prevented by a fault.
 Note that the Controller has the option to choose which EE to install a particular DU to, although it can also leave that choice up to the device.
 If the Controller does specify the EE, it is up to the Controller to specify one that is compatible with the DU it is attempting to Install (e.g., an OSGi framework for an OSGi bundle).

   * In the Installed state, the DU has been successfully downloaded and installed on the relevant EE.
 At this point it might or might not be Resolved.
 If it is Resolved, the associated EUs can be started; otherwise an attempt to start the associated EUs will result in a failure.
 How dependencies are resolved is implementation and EE dependent.

+  **R-SMM.0**- An installed DU MUST persist across reboots.
+The DU persists until it is Uninstalled.

-2. Update, which initiates a process to update a previously existing DU.
+2 - Update, which initiates a process to update a previously existing DU.
 As with Install, the device might need to transfer a file from the location indicated by a URL in the respective command.
 If no URL is provided in the command, the device uses the last URL stored in the `DeploymentUnit` table (including any related authentication credentials) used from either Install or a previous Update.
 Once the resources are available on the device, the device begins the updating process:

 * In the Updating state, the DU is in the process of being Updated and will transition to the Installed state.
 As with initial installation, the DU might or might not have dependencies resolved at this time.

 * During the Updating state, the associated EUs that had been in the Active state transition to Idle during the duration of the Update.
 They are automatically restarted once the Update process is complete.

-3. Uninstall, which initiates the process of uninstalling the DU and removing the resources from the device.
+3 - Uninstall, which initiates the process of uninstalling the DU and removing the resources from the device.
 It is possible that a DU to be Uninstalled could have been providing shared dependencies to another DU; it is possible therefore that the state of other DUs and/or EUs could be affected by the DU being Uninstalled.

 * In the Uninstalling state, the DU is in the process of being Uninstalled and will transition to that state unless prevented by a fault.

 * In the Uninstalled state, the DU is no longer available as a resource on the device.
 Garbage clean up of the actual resources are EE and implementation dependent.
 In many cases, the resource(s) will be removed automatically at the time of un-installation.
 The removal of any associated EUs is part of DU clean up.

-**R-SMM.0** - The device MUST complete the requested operation within 24 hours of responding to the `InstallDU()`, `Update()` or `Uninstall()` command.
+**R-SMM.1** - The device MUST complete the requested operation within 24 hours of responding to the `InstallDU()`, `Update()` or `Uninstall()` command.
 If the device has not been able to complete the operation request within that 24 hour time window, it MUST consider the operation in error and send the appropriate error message to the operation in the `DUStateChange!` event.
 If a DU state change fails, the device MUST NOT attempt to retry the state change on its own initiative, but instead MUST report the failure of the command in the `DUStateChange!` event.

 The inventory of available DUs along with their current state can be found in the `SoftwareModules` service element found in the Root data model, i.e.,  the `SoftwareModules.DeploymentUnit.{i} `object.
 This object contains a list of all the DUs currently on the device, along with pertinent information such as DU identifiers, current state, whether the DU is Resolved, information about the DU itself such as vendor and version, the list of associated EUs, and the EEs on which the particular DU is installed.